Learn the Difference Between Software vs Application

 Systems Software

 Before we delve into systems software, we should define hardware.
 Hardware is the actual nuts and bolts of your computer.
-It is the configuration of metal, glass and plastic that make up your screen, keyboard, outer shell and processor.
-You can feel it with your fingers, see it with your eyes and even taste it if you’re so inclined.
+It is the configuration of metal, glass, and plastic that make up your screen, keyboard, outer shell, and processor.
+You can feel it with your fingers, see it with your eyes, and even taste it if you’re so inclined.
 But without software, even the most sleekly designed hardware is useless.

 Systems software is what brings your computer to life.
-You can think of it as the brains of your computer that run the show.
+You can think of it as the brain of your computer that runs the show.
 It controls the operational and processing functions of your computer.
 Systems software is made up of a set of files and programs that tell your hardware what to do.
 A program is a subset of software that provides instructions that tell your computer how to perform specific tasks.

 Are You Looking for Software or App Development Services?